binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10.md

 {linenos=off, lang="XQuery"}
     count(//Users/*)

-The following reveals that the length of the value at the fourth position of the child node (no mater what it is called) of the first `User` is in fact 9 characters long.
+The following reveals that the length of the value at the fourth position of the child node (no matter what it is called) of the first `User` is in fact 9 characters long.
 Is the `Password` nine characters long?
 True.

 {linenos=off, lang="XQuery"}
     string-length(//User[position()=1]/*[position()=4])=9

-The following query can be used to confirm that the first character of the fourth child node (no mater what it is called) of the first `User` is in fact `3`:
+The following query confirms that the first character of the fourth child node (no matter what it is called) of the first `User` is, in fact, `3`:

 {linenos=off, lang="XQuery"}
     substring((//User[1]/*[4]),1,1)="3"

 Checkout the OWASP [XML Crawling](https://www.owasp.org/index.php/Blind_XPath_Injection#XML_Crawling) documentation for further details.
-The queries at the OWASP documentation did not work for me, hence why I have supplied ones that do.
+The queries provided in OWASP documentation did not work for me, hence, why I have supplied ones that do.

 Using booleanised queries can be very good for automated attacks, usually because many of these granular tests need to be performed.
 Because they are so small, an attacker can aggregate them, making them very versatile.

-Continuing on: If our target application contains logic to retrieve the account type, once the user provides their username and password and the legitimate administrator has entered their credentials, that logic may look similar to the following:
+Continuing on, if our target application contains logic to retrieve the account type, once the user provides their username and password, and the legitimate administrator has entered their credentials, that logic may look similar to the following:

 {linenos=off, lang="XQuery"}
     string(//User[UserName/text()='jdeer' and Password/text()='3xp10it3d']/Type/text())